awsdocs/aws-greengrass-developer-guide/doc_source/greengrass-logs-overview.md

 ```

 Be aware of the following considerations when using CloudWatch Logs:
-+ <a name="gg-logs-cloudwatch-perms"></a>To enable logging to CloudWatch Logs, the following actions must be allowed in the AWS Greengrass group role:
++ <a name="gg-logs-cloudwatch-perms"></a>To enable logging to CloudWatch Logs, the following actions must be allowed in the AWS IoT Greengrass group role:
   + logs:PutLogEvents
   + logs:CreateLogGroup
   + logs:CreateLogStream